watsonmartin/jartifactory/README.md

 The above credentials are valid for the default host used by `jartifactory`. `jartifactory` can be directed towards other artifactory hosts using the `--set-default-host` command.
 If this is done, then credentials that are valid for that instance of artifactory will have to be used instead.

+Create a `.env` file in the root directory of the project.
+This is used by `dotenv` to keep track of tokens/keys when signing in.

 ## Usage and Command Options

 There are a great many options that can be specified by `jartifactory` in order to interact with Artifactory hosts by using the Artifactory REST API.